Faust: Love of the Damned

 “I am the pornography that makes you hot!”

 The tone is all over the place.
-Faust is at times depicted as a ruthless, unstoppable killer, and others, a tragically doomed figure.
-As John Jaspers/Faust, Mark Frost provides a wacky, bug-eyed performance resembling Jim Carrey on steroids.
-Twisting and gurning his face he fails to engage or convey the depths of his tortured soul.
-Elsewhere stable, if rudimentary support comes from the ever-reliable Jeffery Combs as good-intentioned cop Lt.
-Dan Margolies, and Andrew Divoff as the devilish “M.”
+Faust is depicted as a ruthless, unstoppable killer, as well as a tragically doomed figure.
+As John Jaspers/Faust, Mark Frost provides a wacky, bug-eyed performance, completely throwing himself into the role.
+Elsewhere stable support comes from the ever-reliable Jeffery Combs as good-intentioned cop Lt.
+Dan Margolies, and Andrew Divoff as the devilish “M.” With 'cult movie' stamped all over it, Faust should appeal to fans of Yuzna's brand of zany, cartoonish horror, and is an interesting if flawed take on the superhero horror film, à la Darkman, The Crow and Hellboy.

 The Arrow Video boxset was released on 18th April 2011.
 It includes Faust: Love of the Damned, Romasanta: The Werewolf Hunt, Beyond Re-Animator and Arachnid.